 - 3 Membership points earned per $ spent at supermarkets, 2 points earned per $ on fuel, and 1 point per $ everywhere else except for utilities and the ATO

 - Travel and purchase protection insurances

-- Offer expires: 28th February 2015, only available to new American Express customers within the last 12 months
+- Only available to new American Express customers within the last 12 months

-I receive a maximum of $169 per applicant for this card.
+I receive a maximum of 10,000 Membership Rewards referral points per applicant for this card.
 More on my featured credit card policy →

 Currently a great value option in the Amex range.
 It’s in my wallet.